Permafrost/Tundra/README.md

         (user:password@)host(:port)

-    Implemented with the [java.net.URI class].
+    Implemented with the [java.net.URI] class.

     * Inputs:
       * `$uri` is an IData document containing the constituent parts to construct